Defeat Lust & Pornography

 In one sense, because Type B masturbation involves no lust, it would be easy to assume it involves no sin.
 This is true.
 But there is another critical question to ask.

 What habits are you creating by repeated Type B masturbation?
 Many feel that the urge to masturbate is out of control.
 Are you becoming mastered by this habit (see 1 Corinthians 6:12)?
 If so, you might be reinforcing a false belief that your body is simply your own.
-Your body is for the Lord (6:13)—and your wife if you are married.
-“You are not your own, for you were bought with a price.
-So glorify God in your body” (6:19b-20).

-More Questions About Masturbation, Lust, and Sin
+More Questions About Masturbation and Lust

 Can you change how you masturbate?

 Weiss says, in his 20+ years of professional experience counseling men around issues of sexual sin, Type C masturbators rarely ever become Type B masturbators.
-He welcomes men to attempt the change, but warns, “Be careful not to deceive yourself.”
+He welcomes people to attempt the change, but warns, “Be careful not to deceive yourself.”

 Can you masturbate without sinning if you are married?

-Weiss also reminds married men that when they take a vow of marriage, their sexuality becomes intimately tied to another person.
+Weiss also reminds married people that when they take a vow of marriage, their sexuality becomes intimately tied to another person.
 He reminds men of the solemn command of 1 Corinthians 7:4, “The husband does not have authority over his own body, but the wife does.”
 Regardless of your motive for masturbation, your wife has authority over your sexuality.
 “God is the first, your wife is the second and you are the third owner of your penis,” writes Weiss.

-For Weiss, the issue of married men masturbating is about honesty.
-Does your wife know you do it and does she approve?
-He writes, “If you can’t be honest with your wife about your total sexual expression, then you probably need to evaluate the reason for your ongoing lies to your wife.”
+“If you can’t be honest with your wife about your total sexual expression, then you probably need to evaluate the reason for your ongoing lies to your wife.”
 If you don’t talk to your wife about it, why?
 Are you still holding on to the belief that your sexuality is “me-sex” vs. “we-sex”?

-What if your wife is the one you fantasize about?
+What if your spouse is the one you fantasize about?

-Even if after full disclosure to your wife, she approves of you masturbating, is it wrong to “lust” after images of your wife?
+Even if after full disclosure, your spouse approves of you masturbating, is it wrong to “lust” after images of your wife or husband?

-Here Weiss offers some sage advice: Does the woman of your fantasies match the woman you are married to?
-Do you change aspects of your fantasy wife that don’t match who your real wife is?
-Does she act sexually different in your fantasies?
-Does she look different?
+Here Weiss offers some sage advice: Does the person of your fantasies match the person you are married to?
+Do you change aspects of your fantasy wife or husband that don’t match reality?
+Does they act sexually different in your fantasies?
+Does they look different?

-If so, you are reinforcing a chemical process in your brain to be turned on by your fantasy wife, and this will only frustrate you when your real wife doesn’t measure up.
+If so, you are reinforcing a chemical process in your brain to be turned on by a fantasy, and this will only frustrate you when the real person doesn’t measure up.

-I would add to this: Masturbating to fantasies of your wife, while preferable to other images, also trains your body and mind to be more me-centered in your sexuality.
+I would add to this: Masturbating to fantasies of your wife (or husband), while preferable to other images, also trains your body and mind to be more me-centered in your sexuality.
 Even if your wife approves of your behavior, you should ask whether this activity really helps to move you more towards the image of Christ, who emptied himself and sacrificed all for the love of His bride, the church.

 We could talk about exceptions to the norm, of course—prolonged illness or geographical distance between couples.
 But we also shouldn’t let the conversation about so-called “exceptions” (even if we think they are legitimate) make us overlook the biblical principles that should inform our attitudes.

-Ideally, fantasizing about your wife—a good thing—should be something that propels you towards intimacy with her, to where sex can be a consummation of love and self-giving.
+Ideally, fantasizing about your spouse—a good thing—should be something that propels you towards intimacy, to where sex can be a consummation of love and self-giving.

 What do you think?
 Can you masturbate without lusting?
 If so, does it matter?